The Serenity Prayer

 At times, other organizations have asked for the use of it.
 I remember an Episcopal sisterhood in the Middle West (Wisconsin, I think) printed it very nicely on little cards.
 Also, Alcoholics Anonymous has used it widely with the permission of my husband.

-God, give us the grace to accept with serenity the things that cannot be changed, courage to change the things which should be changed, and the wisdom to distinguish the one from the other.
+Frequently, the prayer is repeated not quite as he wrote it.
+Here is the form he preferred: God, give us the grace to accept with serenity the things that cannot be changed, courage to change the things which should be changed, and the wisdom to distinguish the one from the other.

 My husband used to have several letters a week about his prayer, and in these later years I have had many inquiries.
 The prayer obviously has been very much appreciated, also very much used, even though sometimes the form has varied

-via The Society of St. Paul
+Ursula Niebuhr via The Society of St. Paul